Back to School Snack Board

 Show Me Your Boards

-Hope this inspired a fun food experience with your kiddos.
-Nothing makes me happier than seeing you create beautiful boards from my tips.
-If you make a spread inspired by this post, please tag me at @ainttoooproudtomeg and use #AintTooProudToCheese so I can see and share!
+I hope this post inspires you to make this board.
+Nothing makes me happier than seeing the beautiful snacks and spreads you create from my tips.
+If you make something inspired by this post, please tag me at @ainttooproudtomeg so I can see and share!

-And, If you liked this board recipe, please rate & review… and let me know which items your littles ones liked the best.
+And, If you & your kiddos liked this recipe, please rate and review.

 Back to School Charcuterie for Kids